-- 4.1 In addition to the requirements in paragraph 2 and, where applicable, in paragraph 3, the following is also required for a used aircraft: - (a) A complete history of past operational uses of the aircraft. - (b) A complete history of the aircraft, engines, propellers, components and equipment including: - (i) The number of landings and pressurisation cycles. - (ii) The maintenance programme to which the aircraft has previously been maintained, including previous check cycle and future check cycle. - (c) The time in service since new of any components of the aircraft, engines, propellers or equipment which are subject to mandatory life limitations. - (d) The time in service since new and since overhaul of any components of the aircraft, engines, propellers or equipment which are subject to an approved overhaul period. - (e) Details of all changes of major structural components such as wings, tailplanes, helicopter rotors or transmission components and histories of the replacing components. - (f) Details of major structural repairs including the nature of damage in each case. - (g) The particulars and results of airworthiness acceptance tests.
+- 4.1 In addition to the requirements in paragraph 2 and, where applicable, in paragraph 3 and the requirements of MCAR PART-21, the following is also required for a used aircraft: - (a) A complete history of past operational uses of the aircraft. - (b) A complete history of the aircraft, engines, propellers, components and equipment as required by MCAR PART M and MCAR PART CAMO including amongst others the following:

+- (i) The number of landings and pressurisation cycles. - (ii) The maintenance programme to which the aircraft has previously been maintained, including previous check cycle and future check cycle. - (c) The time in service since new of any components of the aircraft, engines, propellers or equipment which are subject to mandatory life limitations. - (d) The time in service since new and since overhaul of any components of the aircraft, engines, propellers or equipment which are subject to an approved overhaul period. - (e) Details of all changes of major structural components such as wings, tailplanes, helicopter rotors or transmission components and histories of the replacing components. - (f) Details of major structural repairs including the nature of damage in each case. - (g) The particulars and results of airworthiness acceptance tests.

-RENEWAL OF CERTIFICATE OF AIRWORTHINESS
+CHAPTER 1.5 RENEWAL OF CERTIFICATE OF AIRWORTHINESS